Your Trusted Friendly Vets

 Meet the Team

-Amy grew up in Iowa, where she attended Iowa State University for both her undergraduate and veterinary degrees.
+Dr. Amy Kafer grew up in Iowa, where she attended Iowa State University for both her undergraduate and veterinary degrees.
 As a youngster, she was busy on the family farm, raising horses, cattle and all kinds of small animals.

 Dr. Laurie Ann Lyon grew up in North Carolina.
-She attended North Carolina State University where she received an undergraduate degree in Animal
+She attended North Carolina State University where she received an undergraduate degree in Animal Science, and a Doctorate of Veterinary Medicine.

 Julie was born and raised in Bozeman and feels truly lucky to call this place "home sweet home".
 After graduating from MSU as a Registered Nurse, she decided to trade bed pans for litter pans about 15 years ago and hasn't looked back!